adazol123/data-fetch-api/src/md/README.md

-This web application was built for demo and educational purposes, to explore and understand data fetching with API or Application Programming Interface
+This web application was built for demo and educational purposes, to explore and understand data fetching with API or Application Programming Interface as well Serverless function as the backend server

 Code for the web application available on [Github](https://github.com/adazol123/data-fetch-api)